 Footnote : What are feelings?

-They are internal to the body, biological events, most likely to be the workings of homeostasis, which is the body’s system of self-regulation.
+They are internal to the body, biological events, most likely to be originating from the workings of homeostasis, which is the body’s system of self-regulation.
 Homeostasis involves the whole body, the brain and the mind.
 Feelings can be triggered by external events or by internal neurological events or by very rapid interactions of both.
 A memory can trigger a feeling or sometimes, feelings emerge with no discernible cause.
 With the latter, it might be the subconscious mind initiating a feeling the causes of which, we are unaware.